 Click below to see more from the Oxford University Press Blog

 Welcome to our Subject Guide for English.
 Use this guide as a starting point for researching literary topics.
 Please use the tabs above to find quality resources.
-If you need more assistance, please don't hesitate to contact me or one of the other reference librarians.
+If you need more assistance, please don't hesitate to contact a librarian.
 We're always happy to help!

 TEXT a Librarian at 419-768-6106

 The Paris Review now provides free access to all of its author interviews.
 The complete archive of author interviews begins in 1953 with "E. M. Forster, The Art of Fiction No. 1.
 The collection can be browsed by name or by decade.